Anime-influenced animation: Video games

-While Final Fantasy is also a Japanese property to begin with, one particular animated movie based on the franchise, The Spirits Within (2001), was primarily made in the United States by Chris Lee and the franchise's creator Hironobu Sakaguchi and stands as the first full-length photorealistic computer-animated feature film ever made.
-Lee even compared The Spirits Within to that of Walt Disney's Snow White and the Seven Dwarfs, which by comparison was the first full-length cel animated film.

-Resident Evil is originally a Japanese property, but is frequently mistaken to be American due to the popularity and prevalence of the franchise in the United States, which led to the creation of the film franchise and later the Netflix series of the same name.
-However, there are several English-language CGI-animated films to the franchise, making them easily labeled as anime due to all the films being primarily of Japanese origin.
-The anime-styled films Biohazard 4D-Executer, Degeneration, Damnation, Vendetta, and Death Island, as well as the Netflix animated series Infinite Darkness, are all made in Japan and primarily marketed for American audiences.
-Unlike the film series or the Netflix series, all of the animations are set within the same universe as the original video game series.

-Mortal Kombat has had several animated movies, many of which were aesthetically similar to that of anime, with some recent examples including Mortal Kombat Legends: Battle of the Realms, Mortal Kombat Legends: Cage Match, Mortal Kombat Legends: Scorpion's Revenge, and Mortal Kombat Legends: Snow Blind.

 Sin: The Movie is a 2000 original video animation released by ADV Films, adapted from the American video game of the same title.
 It is an example of a Japanese-American project that was directly based on a Western video game.

-Tak and the Power of Juju is an American cartoon series loosely based on the 2003 video game of the same name and has quite a handful of anime visuals and aesthetics.

 Devil May Cry is originally a Japanese franchise, with its very first animated adaptation being that of an actual anime miniseries produced by Madhouse Studios in 2007.
 However, eighteen years later, due to the franchise's popularity in America, Adi Shankar, one of the producers of the similarly anime-styled Castlevania, developed an American-South Korean anime-based series based on Devil May Cry, which was animated by Studio Mir in South Korea, the same studio that animated other notable anime-inspired shows like The Legend of Korra, Voltron: Legendary Defender, Kipo and the Age of Wonderbeasts, Dota: Dragon's Blood, Skull Island, and the fourth and final season of The Boondocks.
 The series was released on Netflix.